 I was quite bright at school and enjoyed most lessons except art and P.E.
 Sport was something I hated so much I managed to spend pretty much the whole of the last few years of school sitting out of every lesson with one ailment or another that the teachers believed, or didn’t argue with.

 Until now I am not sure my mum knew about it (sorry mum!).
 I really didn’t like sports though partly because it has never been something that interests me.
 Lacking confidence I couldn’t bear to change in front of the others and wear shorts etc!
 I am still not the slightest bit interested in exercise.

 Looking back my depression started when I was about 13.
 At the time I can remember feeling low about myself because of the way I felt I looked.
 The fact my father didn’t want a relationship with me since my parents divorced when I was about 4.
 Probably some teenage hormones played a part too.
 I think depression plays a big part in who I am in some ways and in my weight gain and then subsequent weight loss.

 Personally, I think that some people are more prone to depression than others whether that be through genetics, life events or a bit of both.
 I have drawn that short straw!
 It is my aim to always try to be open and honest about how I feel.
 I believe that if people are open about physical conditions they should be about mental ones too.

 Surviving abusive relationships

-I am much more confident now and have done many inspirational and motivation talks at Slimming World groups about my weight loss journey.
-Adapting what I say each time as I do it.
+I am much more confident now and have done many inspirational and motivational talks at Slimming World groups about my weight loss journey.
+Adapting what I say each time I do it.
 This is far from the girl who couldn’t read in class without shaking during my GCSEs!

 My son Ben